 DATE: RESIDENT NAME: CRITERIA & CLINICAL FEATURES CONSISTENT WITH PUI:

+·

+·

+- 1111111111111111111111111111111111111

+Total and the state of the stat

-.0 COMMUNICATIO N 2.1 EXTERNAL NOTIFICATION PROCEDURES Under the PEP, facilities must include plans and/or procedures that would enable them to (1) provide a daily update to authorized family members and guardians and upon a change in a resident's condition ; and (2) update all residents and authorized families and guardians at least once per week on the number of pandemic-related infections and deaths, including residents with a pandemic-related infection who pass away for reasons other than such infection (e.g., COVID positive residents who pass away for reasons other than COVID-19). guardian.
-This includes a vided electronically or by such other means as may be selected by each authorized family mem method to provide all residents with daily access, at no cost, to remote videoconference or methods with family members and guardians.
+2.0 COMMUNICATION 2.1 EXTERNAL NOTIFICATION PROCEDURES Under the PEP, facilities must include plans and/or procedures that would enable them to (1) provide a daily update to authorized family members and guardians and upon a change in a resident's condition; and (2) update all residents and authorized families and guardians at least once per week on the number of pandemic-related infections and deaths, including residents with a pandemic-related infection who pass away for reasons other than such infection (e.g., COVID positive residents who pass away for reasons other than COVID-19).
+These updates must be provided electronically or by such other means as may be selected by each authorized family member or guardian.
+This includes a method to provide all residents with daily access, at no cost, to remote videoconference or equivalent communication methods with family members and guardians.